A classification of postcritically finite Newton maps: Introduction

-R\"uckert recently classified the postcritically \emph{fixed} Newton maps for arbitrary degree, namely those Newton maps whose critical points are eventually fixed \cite{RueckertThesis} (see also \cite{MRS}).
+The classification of postcritically \emph{fixed} Newton maps for arbitrary degree (those Newton maps whose critical points eventually land on fixed points) is given in \cite{DMRS} building on the work of \cite{RueckertThesis}.
 The fundamental piece of combinatorial data is the \emph{channel diagram} $\Delta$ which is constructed in \cite{HSS}.
-It is a graph in the Riemann sphere whose vertices are given by the fixed points of the Newton map and whose edges are given by all accesses of the immediate basins of roots connecting the roots to $\infty$ (see the solid lines of Figure \ref{Fig_Deg6NewtonGraph}).
-To capture the behavior of nonperiodic critical points that eventually map to the channel diagram, it is natural to consider the graph $N_p^{-n}(\Delta)$ for some integer $n$.
-However this graph is not necessarily connected (see Figure \ref{Fig_Deg6NewtonGraph} for example), and so the \emph{Newton graph of level $n$} associated to $N_p$ is defined to be the component of $N_p^{-n}(\Delta)$ that contains $\Delta$.
-R\"uckert proves that for any postcritically finite Newton map $N_p$, there is some level $n$ so that the Newton graph of level $n$ contains all critical points that eventually map to the channel dagram (this fact is non-trivial because preimage components of the channel diagram were discarded).
-For minimal $n$ this component is called the \emph{Newton graph} in the context of postcritically fixed maps, and the data consisting of of this graph equipped with a graph map inherited from the dynamics of the Newton map is enough to classify postcritically \emph{fixed} Newton maps
+This is a graph in the Riemann sphere whose vertices are given by the fixed points of the Newton map and whose edges are given by all accesses of the immediate basins of roots connecting the roots to $\infty$ (see the solid lines of Figure \ref{Fig_Deg6NewtonGraph}).
+To capture the behavior of non-periodic critical points that eventually map to the channel diagram, it is natural to consider\footnote{We denote the $n$-th iterate of a dynamical system $f:X\to X$ by $f^n:X\to X$.} the graph $N_p^{-n}(\Delta)$ for some integer $n$.
+However this graph is not necessarily connected (see Figure \ref{Fig_Deg6NewtonGraph} for an example), and so the \emph{Newton graph of level $n$} associated with $N_p$ is defined to be the component of $N_p^{-n}(\Delta)$ that contains $\Delta$.
+It is shown in \cite{DMRS} that for any postcritically \emph{finite} Newton map $N_p$, there is some level $n$ so that the Newton graph of level $n$ contains all critical points that eventually map to the channel diagram (this fact is non-trivial because preimage components of the channel diagram were discarded).
+For minimal $n$ this component is called the \emph{Newton graph} in the context of postcritically fixed maps, and the data consisting of this graph equipped with a graph map inherited from the dynamics of the Newton map is enough to classify postcritically \emph{fixed} Newton maps.
+We classify postcritically \emph{finite} Newton maps, building on work of \cite{Mik}.
+The chief difficulty in this generalized setting is the existence of critical points whose forward orbit does not contain a fixed point.
+We thus call a critical point \emph{free} if it is not contained in the Newton graph $\Delta_n$ for any level $n$.
+In \cite{LMS1} a finite graph containing the postcritical set was constructed for a postcritically finite Newton map.
+The graph is composed of three types of pieces: \begin{itemize} \item the Newton graph (which contains the channel diagram ) is used to capture the behavior of critical points that are eventually fixed. \item Hubbard trees are used to give combinatorial descriptions of renormalizations at periodic non-fixed postcritical points.
+See \cite{DLSS} for the construction of the renormalization.
+Preimages of the Hubbard trees are taken to capture the behavior of critical points whose orbits intersect the Hubbard trees (or equivalently the free critical points). \item Newton rays (single edges comprised of either an internal ray or a sequence of infinitely many preimages of channel diagram edges) are used to connect all Hubbard trees and their preimages to the Newton graph. \end{itemize}